-I blame it on Richard Bertinet who runs the Bertinet Kitchen Cookery School.
-About 5 years ago I took a croissant making class with him thinking I knew plenty about bread.
+“It all started with Richard Bertinet who runs the Bertinet Kitchen Cookery School.
+Many years ago, I took a croissant making class with him thinking I knew plenty about bread.
 It turned out I didn’t.
 After saving up and taking his 5-day bread class I was inspired – but what should I do next?

 After many years in marketing, I needed a change.
 To cut a long story short, I decided to train professionally.
 First of all I went to France under the WWOOF scheme (Willing Workers on Organic Farms) and had a fascinating time working in a bakery in Normandy that eschewed any machinery.
 If I could manipulate 25 kilos of dough, I could do anything!
 Hear my story on the Storied Recipe Podcast

 Not finding anywhere in the UK suitable at the time, in 2014 I went to Briare in France to learn to be a professional baker with Banette.
 More than 300 Banette branded bakeries exist all over France.
 The course I followed usually leads to participants opening their own bakery.
 Unusually, the class was opened to foreign participants.
 Over 4 months, I learnt not only bread making techniques but how to run a bakery.
 You can read my diary on the Edinburgh Foody blog.

 I founded the Edinburgh Foody blog in 2010.
-I worked with many well known brands and PR companies and grew the blog to the highest ranking in Edinburgh with a writing panel of 4.
-Whilst still living in Edinburgh, I ran bread classes too as Edinburgh Foody.
-I taught adults and children and chefs who wanted to add bread skills to their portfolios.
-It was such fun getting everyone enthusiastic about bread.
+I worked with many well known brands and PR companies and grew the blog to the highest ranking in the city with a writing panel of 4.
+Whilst still living in Edinburgh, I ran bread classes teaching adults and children and also chefs who wanted to add bread skills to their portfolios.
+I moved to Gloucestershire in 2016 and now teach classes from my home”.